higomoreiraq/git-push/README.md

 ## Description

-After learning the main git commands and manipulation on github, in Stage 07, the next step was to publish my main projects carried out in the Explorer program in a public document on Notion.
+After learning the main git commands and manipulation on github, in Stage 07, the next step was to publish my main projects carried out in the Explorer Program in a public document on Notion.

 ## Lessons from the Git & Github class